amy-hart/the-lonely-computer/README.md

 # Acknowledgements

-I created this chat bot as competition entry for a contest held between colleagues at Human Software Ltd. This chatbot is powered by Dialogflow: https://dialogflow.com
+I created this chat bot as competition entry for a contest held between my colleagues at Human Software Ltd. This chatbot is powered by Dialogflow: https://dialogflow.com